dtunai/triton-activations/README.md

 Applies the hyperbolic tangent activation function to transform input data.
 It squashes the input values to the range [-1, 1], providing non-linear behavior with outputs centered around zero.

+#### **Hard Tanh Activation Function Kernel**

+Applies the hard tanh activation function to transform input data.
+It is a piecewise linear approximation of the hyperbolic tangent function and maps input values to the range [-1, 1].
+Unlike the hyperbolic tangent function, the hard tanh function has a flat region where the output saturates, resulting in a thresholding effect.

 #### **Rectified Linear Unit Activation Function Kernel**

 Uses the rectified linear unit (ReLU) activation function to process input data.
 It sets negative values to zero while passing positive values unchanged, resulting in a piecewise linear activation function.